goodwill-sakhile/data_structures_algorithms/README.md

-# Python Data Structures Project
+# Python Data & C# Structures Project

-This project demonstrates different categories of data structures implemented in Python.
+This demonstrates different categories of data structures implemented in Python and C#.
 Each type is stored in a separate folder based on its category:

 - **Linear Structures**: Stack, Queue, Linked List
 - **Non-Linear Structures**: Binary Tree, Graph